xpzoe/delivery-fee-calculator/README.md

  # Steps #
 This API relies on FastAPI Swagger UI.
 Please redirect to url: http://127.0.0.1:8000/docs (or/your/own/port/docs) to execute the calculator.

 Steps:
+1. Run main.py;
-1. In Swagger UI, click POST  -> Try it out;
+2. Redirect to url: http://127.0.0.1:8000/docs.
+In Swagger UI, click POST  -> Try it out;
-2. Type the request in the Request body;
+3. Type the request in the Request body;
-3. Click Execute.
+4. Click Execute.